wimming/TimerView/README.md

 ## Example
 Here are some typical usage example:

 ### Ball affected by gravity
+The little point in the center of the circle can move under the affect of gravity
 ```
     @Override
     protected void onCreate(Bundle savedInstanceState) {